 1. Code Editor: Visual Studio Code

-This won't be a surprise.
-VS Code has taken the development world by storm for a reason: it's fast, free, and endlessly customizable.
+VS Code is fast, free, and endlessly customizable.
 It's my primary editor for everything from Flutter to web development.
 My must-have extensions are:

 2. Terminal: Windows Terminal + WSL2